ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 	    </body>
 	</html>
 ```
-12. Configure developed /on_subscribe implementation to use enc_dec_private_key generated in step 7 to decrypt the challenge_string and use below ONDC Public Key to decrypt the encrypted challenge string
+12. Configure developed /on_subscribe implementation to use enc_dec_private_key generated in step 7 to decrypt the challenge_string
-MCowBQYDK2VuAyEAc2hgiJtuedFDR085tACIg5TmDrfFdt+25ymbhuDskyg=
 13. Create /subscribe request as follows
 ```
 1.	subscriber_id= YOUR SUBSCRIBER ID